Wernicke-Korsakoff Syndrome Lawyer

 There is only one cause of this condition—vitamin B1 (thiamine) deficiency.
 The human body cannot produce B1.
 However, we require B1 for many essential functions and processes such as glucose breakdown, the breakdown of carbohydrates to produce energy, gluteric acid production, metabolize lipids, produce myelin and taurine production.

-Can Wernicke’s Encephalopathy and Wernickie’s-Korsokoff Syndrome Be Prevented?
+Can Wernicke’s Encephalopathy and Wernicke’s-Korsokoff Syndrome Be Prevented?

 Yes.
-If the vitamin deficiency is caught early, the condition can be easily treated by supplementing B1 by both injection and change of diet/nourishment intake.
+If the vitamin deficiency is caught early, the condition can be easily treated by supplementing vitamin B1 by both injection and change of diet/nourishment intake.
+Once the person develops Wernicke-Korsakoff Syndrome, the condition is irreversible.

 How is Thiamine (B1) Deficiency Diagnosed?